sizovs/boring-stack/README.md

 This is my starter for full-stack web app development on Node.

 Since JS and TS ecosystem suffers from extreme churn, forcing 'a big rewrite' on app developers every 3-5 years, it's better and safer to build on top of stable and boring foundation.
+Moreover, the SPA ecosystem, and frameworks like Next.js and SvelteKit, has become overly complex with too much hidden "magic" that only framework authors understand.
+Moreover, the SPA ecosystem, and frameworks like Next and SvelteKit, are complex beasts with too much hidden "magic" under the hood.
+That magic works until it doesn't, because all abstractions are leaky.
+For the problem of sending data over HTTP to and from the database, I find that complexity hard to justify.
+By making certain architectural trade-offs, it's possible to eliminate that complexity altogether.

 I don't think it's reasonable to split apps prematurely across all axes — 1) vertically (microservices), 2) horizontally (BE / FE), and 3) across servers (e.g. DB running on a separate machine) and instread prefer building self-contained, monolith systems that run on a single server.
 Such systems can handle 10,000s of requests on a beefy VPS (which is enough for most apps) and can be split into multiple self-contained systems for scalability, if necessary.

-Such simple architectures also diminish the benefit of running on PaaS or cloud hyperscalers that are opaque and expensive abstractions over servers.
-Thus, I am running my stuff on Hetzner (or any other VPC), provisioning servers with Terraform, and deploying using a simple, homegrown bash script that supports zero downtime deployments.
+Such simple architectures also diminish the benefit of running on PaaS or cloud hyperscalers that are opaque and expensive abstractions over good old servers.
+Therefore, I am running my stuff on Hetzner VPC, provisioning servers with Terraform, and deploying using a simple, homegrown bash script that supports zero downtime deployments.

 As a guiding principles, I bet on stability, simplicity, and fewer abstractions.
 As a result, I made the following tech choices:
 * javascript